TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_ospi_nand_linux_multistage.md

 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
 \note Change DEVICE_TYPE to HS in ${SDK_INSTALL_PATH}/devconfig/devconfig.mak and then generate Linux Appimage for HS-SE device.
-- For booting A53 with linux, OSPI NAND needs to be flashed with the uboot and Linux image.
-Refer to **Processor SDK Linux** user guide on how to flash uboot and Linux kernel to OSPI NAND.
-## Flash the OSPI NAND with u-boot and Linux kernel

-\note This needs to be the first step as later the tiboot3.bin at the starting of the bootpartition will be overwritten by `sbl_ospi_nand_linux_stage1.release.tiimage` .

-- For booting A53 with linux, OSPI NAND needs to be flashed with the Linux image.
-Refer to \htmllink{https://software-dl.ti.com/processor-sdk-linux/esd/AM62X/latest/exports/docs/linux/Foundational_Components/U-Boot/UG-QSPI.html, **Processor SDK Linux**} user guide on how to flash OSPI NAND with u-boot and boot Linux kernel.

 ## Create Linux Appimage
 \cond SOC_AM62X
 \note Change DEVICE_TYPE to HS in ${SDK_INSTALL_PATH}/devconfig/devconfig.mak and then generate Linux Appimage for HS-SE device.

-\note Change PSDK_LINUX_PATH to the path where A53 spl images (ATF, OPTEE, A53 uboot) is.
 \endcond

-\note Instructions to build A53 uboot can be found in the SDK Linux documentation at
-        **Foundational Components » U-Boot » User’s Guide » General Information » Build U-Boot**

 - Create a Linux Appimage containing the **Linux binaries (ATF, OPTEE, A53 SPL)**
 - This can be done by running the makefile at {SDK_INSTALL_PATH}/tools/boot/linuxAppimageGen after setting the PSDK path in file `config.mak`